cait-kennedy20/Just-For-Fun/README.md

   <section id="paths" class="section container">
     <div class="section-head">
       <div>
-        <h2>Choose the right path from the start</h2>
+        <h2>Choose how you want to work with FieldEdge</h2>
-        <p>One entry point in the portal, then an intentional split based on who is requesting access.</p>
+        <p>Whether you need direct API access for your business or want to build a full integration, start with the path that matches your goals.</p>
       </div>
     </div>

     <div class="choice-grid">
       <div class="choice-card">
-        <span class="pill green">Customer path</span>
+        <span class="pill green">For businesses</span>
-        <h3>Use the API for your business</h3>
+        <h3>Connect your business to FieldEdge</h3>
         <p>
-          Existing FieldEdge customers can sign in, generate a key, and start sending data into production without dealing with partner applications or sandbox complexity.
+          Existing FieldEdge customers can sign in, generate credentials, and start sending data into production without extra contract steps or sandbox setup.
         </p>
         <ul class="bullet-list">
           <li>No contract required</li>